 In contrast, people in the private sector get their money voluntarily.
 Businesses make their money by providing goods and services that people are willing to pay for.
 They also secure capital from people who are willing to invest their money in that business, again on a voluntary basis.

-Thus, if a private business proposed sending a man, who could object, at least from a moral standpoint?
+Thus, if a private business proposed sending a man to the moon, who could object, at least from a moral standpoint?
 The business would be using its own money to perform the deed.
 If the project failed, the business would be losing its own money or money that was invested or donated by others.
 The risk would have been voluntarily assumed.

 With the government, the moral problem is readily apparent.
 Where is the morality in forcibly taking money from people in order to fund a trip to the moon?
 If people wanted to use their money for that purpose, they would be free to invest in a private venture to the moon or donate their money to fund the project.
 Instead, the government effectively says: “You’re going to fund this program whether you like it or not” and then confiscates a people’s money to fund the project.

 There is something else to consider in this process — what the 19th-century French free-market legislator Frederic Bastiat termed “that which is seen versus that which is not seen.”
 Federal officials love to point to the moon landing and exclaim, “Look at what we accomplished with your tax monies!”

 What they don’t do is point to all the things that did not come into existence because people were unable to use the money that was taken from.
 We can’t point to those things for the obvious reason that they never were never permitted to come into existence because the money was taken from people to fund the moon trip.
 But let’s hypothesize.
 Let’s imagine that all the money that was taken from people to fund the moon trip would have been used to develop a cure for cancer.
 Given a choice between a government trip to the moon and the discovery of a cure for cancer, my hunch is that most people would choose the latter.